kapok-lang/kapok/doc/guide/data-types.md

 Notice that Clojure supports namespaced keywords, which gives the same keyword different meanings for different namespaces.
 In Kapok, keywords are global and used without namespace.

-#### Boolean
+#### <a id="boolean">Boolean</a>

-Boolean type in Kapok is the same with Erlang.
-There is no distinct boolean type; instead, the atoms true and false are given a special interpretation and are used to represent boolean literals.
+Like what's in Erlang, In Kapok there is no distinct boolean type; instead, the keywords true and false are given a special interpretation and are used to represent boolean literals.

 ```clojure
 #true  ;=> evaluate to boolean true